-Deputy shooting at Tennessee hotel leaves 1 dead
+Police agency: 1 dead in deputy shooting at Tennessee hotel

 - In Democratic response, Abrams sharply rebukes Trump WATCH

-TBI is the state’s police agency.
-It investigates fatal shootings involving law enforcement officers at the request of the county’s district attorney.
+The state police agency investigates fatal shootings involving law enforcement officers at the request of the county’s district attorney.